embaldridge/HomoGeneous/README.md

 **A.** About 80,000 words and 20 chapters.

 **Q.** Am I supposed to read it or run it?
 **A.** I'm writing it to be read and ran, but not necessarily by you.
 You can do whatever you want.
+See the license.